meredithjolly/data146/midterm.md

 ```
 ### answer: 0.47

-## 18. performing different regression methods on the data
+## 18. Performing different regression methods on the data
 Start with linear regresssion. what is the mean R2 value on the test folds? enter answer to 5 decimal places (ex: 0.12345)
 standardize data
 perform K-fold validation using: